NiklasEi/bevy_asset_loader/README.md

 })
 ```

-Loading dynamic assets from such a ron file requires the feature `dynamic_assets` and a little setup.
-Take a look at the [dynamic_asset_ron](/bevy_asset_loader/examples/dynamic_asset_ron.rs) example to see what this can look like in your game.
+Loading dynamic assets from such a ron file requires little setup.
+Take a look at the [dynamic_asset_ron](/bevy_asset_loader/examples/dynamic_asset_ron.rs) example to see what it can look like in your game.

+The file ending is `.assets` by default, but can be configured via `AssetLoader::set_dynamic_asset_collection_file_endings`.

+The following sections describe more types of asset fields that you can add to your collections.
+All of them can be used as dynamic assets.
+The example [full_dynamic_collection](/bevy_asset_loader/examples/full_dynamic_collection.rs) displays all supported field types.

 ### Loading a folder as asset